hivemq/hivemq-mqtt-client/docs/user_guide.md

 ### Reactive

-The reactive API is based on `rxJava` and is intended for use by those who want access to the nitty-gritty inside features of mqtt-bee.
+The reactive API is based on `RxJava` and is intended for use by those who want access to the nitty-gritty inside features of the HiveMQ MQTT Client library.
 Or if you simply dig the reactive API.

-An explanation of how rxJava works or is to be used is outside the purview of this documentation.
-We refer you to the [official site](https://github.com/ReactiveX/RxJava) if you are interested in learning more about rxJava.
+An explanation of how RxJava works or is to be used is outside the purview of this documentation.
+We refer you to the [official site](https://github.com/ReactiveX/RxJava) if you are interested in learning more about RxJava.

-One caveat when using this API is being aware of both rxJava and mqtt-bee having the concept of 'subscribing'.
+One caveat when using this API is being aware of both RxJava and the HiveMQ MQTT Client library having the concept of 'subscribing'.
 You have to be careful not to confuse subscribing to a stream with subscribing to an mqtt topic.